akhnafal-aban/danantara-topic-modeling/README.md

 # Danantara Topic Modeling

 This project implements topic modeling using various techniques and libraries.
-It includes a Jupyter notebook for hands-on experimentation and analysis.
+It includes Jupyter notebooks for hands-on experimentation and analysis.

 ## Overview